Here is a description of Hilton Head Island Fire Rescue’s Pit Crew CPR process in bullet point form. It may help to think of it as a 4-phase process.

 - IVs, drugs, and advanced airway procedures are acceptable provided that they do not interfere with expertly performed BLS!

-- Once an advanced airway is in place you should deliver asynchronous ventilations every 6 seconds (that’s slow)
+- Once an advanced airway is in place deliver asynchronous ventilations every 6 seconds (that’s slow)

 - For “non-responders” to Pit Crew CPR (> 5 cycles and still no ROSC) consider switching to LUCAS